 Small intestinal bacterial overgrowth (SIBO) is characterized by excessive amounts of bacteria in the small intestine.
 SIBO is a condition that has been shrouded in confusion and was previously thought to only affect a small population of individuals with specific disorders or genetic abnormalities.
 As researchers learned more about SIBO and developed more robust diagnostics, it became clear that the condition affects a much larger population that previously thought.
 Additionally, many researchers believe that SIBO is linked with IBS.

-SIBO presents differently in different people.
-Common symptoms include mild bouts of chronic diarrhea, weight loss, and malabsorption leading to unintentional weight loss, nutritional deficiencies, and osteoporosis.
-While tests to diagnose SIBO are becoming increasingly available, a clear solution for optimal treatment is not nearly as accessible.
+SIBO presents differently in different people with different digestive disorders.
+Common symptoms include mild bouts of chronic diarrhea, weight loss, and malabsorption leading to unintentional weight loss, nutritional deficiencies, and osteoporosis.11 While tests to diagnose SIBO are becoming increasingly available, a clear solution for optimal treatment is not nearly as accessible.

 SIBO is thought to develop when homeostatic mechanisms controlling enteric bacterial populations go awry, often stemming from reduced secretion of gastric acid and small intestine dysmotility.
 While SIBO is not limited to cases of physical GI tract abnormalities, such irregularities do increase the risk of SIBO development.
 SIBO can also cause an inflammatory response in the intestinal mucosa, worsening typical SIBO symptoms.
 Nutritional support is a key aspect of treating SIBO, along with identifying the true, underlying cause of the bacterial overgrowth.